 - How can the School/College assist you in meeting the goals outlined in your plan?

-- What would you like your legacy in the School/College to be?
+- What would you like your legacy at Penn State to be?

 D. Review Outcomes